jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Charles spoke eloquently everyone was impressed.
 He'd never spoken with such clarity and passion before.
 I must say I'm happy for him.
 In Charles' head, the angels about to take him to heaven, killed his gremlin.
 I know the feeling; it is heavenly to say what's on your mind.

 What really happened is amazing.
-What should have been extremely stressful, the crowds, the soldiers, his royalty, and his exexctioner, were his freedom.
-Charles knew he was the only one there to know the truth.
-Nobles have the divine right to rule.
-Everyone else had gone mad.
-Why be anxious around madmen?
+What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his executioner, were Charles' freedom.
+He knew nobles had the divine right to rule.
+Everyone else had gone mad, and why be anxious around madmen?

-The point to this story is this.
-We do our best to understand history with songs, words, and images.
+We do our best to understand history with songs, books, and images.
 But we can't time travel.
-We can't go into Julius Caesar's or Cleopatra's minds and understand their motives.
-But, I can go into Charles' mind.
+We can't go into Julius Caesar's or Cleopatra's minds and fully understand their motives.
+But, by luck or good fortune, I can go into Charles' mind at this moment in history.
 And one of history's most evil Antagoinst Kings, was a moral man.
-He had no hate in his hear.
-In fact, it was his moral clarity that killed the gremlin.
+He had no hate in his heart.
+In fact, it was his morality that killed the gremlin.
 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
 When asked to throw that away, it was like being asked to wake up from the Matrix.
+Could you do any better?

 Being so high up the heirarchy, the game of civilization meant nothing to him.
 Why would it?
 He never felt frontline pain—not in even the battles he caused.
+And that's the  point, it's not his job to decide when to upgrade civlization.
+He's not on the frontline.
+You are.

-Later kings were even more distanced from the frontline inside their palaces, banquets and balls.
-Without the new philosophy of Rousseay, Main Street kept fighting and murdering each other for generations.
-All in the name of the king.
-In fact, all those Puritans who signed Charles' death warrant, were killed.
-When the Puritan democracy ended in 1658, Charles son James II, was put on the throne.
-It wasn't long before he took his revenge.
+Without the new philosophy of Rousseau, Main Street kept fighting and murdering each other for generations; all in the name of the king.
+In fact, When the Puritan democracy ended in 1658, Charles son James II, was put on the throne.
+It wasn't long before he took his revenge--all those who signed Charles' death warrant, were killed.

+And that's the point to this story.
+Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.

+So, if you stay an extra, that's your fate.
+You'll limit your politics to the current system of Left and Right.
+You'll argue with antagonists.
+You'll march and scream for change.
+Eventually you'll gather and fight.
+And in the end, nothing will change.

-Society needs a new ruling philosophy to update to a new age.
-We don't have to wait.
-We can learn from Rousseau, to make a new philosophy for a modern age, one custom built to harness the amazing tools that the Traiterous Eight, and Information Age protagonists made for us.
+Because every new age, needs a new ruling philosophy, and we can upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing".
+Techvolution is made a philosophy for a modern age, one custom built to harness the amazing tools that the Traiterous Eight, and Internet Age protagonists put in our hands in our real-life game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CandidFeistyBuckeyebutterfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>